Anti-Aliasing.com

 By Michel A Rohner

-In dynamic scenes, aliasing artifacts are amplified, resulting in edge crawling, line breaking and small features popping in-and out.
+In dynamic scenes, aliasing artifacts are amplified, resulting in edge “crawling” Refer to Figure 2.

 In 3D space, objects are made of many triangular faces.
 When these triangles are projected onto a 2D image, points in 3D space with coordinate V=(x, y, z) end up with 2D image coordinates V=i(xi, yi), where: